-Masters Degree in International Relations – Peace, Development and Global Interventionism
+Masters Degree in International Relations - Peace, Security and Development Studies

 General Objectives of the CourseThe objectives of this Master’s programme include: providing advanced training in the field of International Relations, focusing on issues of peace and security, development and humanitarianism; responding to the demands of a qualification that combines the deepening of conceptual and theoretical knowledge in these areas with the creation of advanced methodological and conceptual skills in these same areas of study.